| Because emotional content in any art form is not an easily defined

 in the process of comparing responses from the AVE to responses

 from traditional art.
+The aesthetic

 experience is a state that most artists hope people will reach when